Ornithology: Early knowledge and study

 Several early German and French scholars compiled old works and conducted new research on birds.
 These included Guillaume Rondelet, who described his observations in the Mediterranean, and Pierre Belon, who described the fish and birds that he had seen in France and the Levant.
 Belon's Book of Birds (1555) is a folio volume with descriptions of some 200 species.
-His comparison of the skeleton of humans and birds is considered as a landmark in comparative anatomy.
+His comparison of the skeletons of humans and birds is considered as a landmark in comparative anatomy.
 Volcher Coiter (1534–1576), a Dutch anatomist, made detailed studies of the internal structures of birds and produced a classification of birds, De Differentiis Avium (around 1572), that was based on structure and habits.
 Konrad Gesner wrote the Vogelbuch and Icones avium omnium around 1557.
 Like Gesner, Ulisse Aldrovandi, an encyclopedic naturalist, began a 14-volume natural history with three volumes on birds, entitled ornithologiae hoc est de avibus historiae libri XII, which was published from 1599 to 1603.
 Aldrovandi showed great interest in plants and animals, and his work included 3000 drawings of fruits, flowers, plants, and animals, published in 363 volumes.
 His Ornithology alone covers 2000 pages and included such aspects as the chicken and poultry techniques.
 He used a number of traits including behaviour, particularly bathing and dusting, to classify bird groups.